*Updated November 2017*

 Eventually, I want to upgrade to the noise-cancelling headphones.
 (Both headphones are also available for non-Apple devices.)

 It took me some time to finally transition from books to eBooks.
 There’s something to be said for flipping pages, reading black-inked print on paper after tedious hours in front of a computer screen, and sharing my favourite books with friends.
 But the beauty of e-readers is their ability to carry hundreds — or, depending on the e-reader, thousands — of eBooks in one thin, compact device that fits into my handbag.
-The last thing I want is to read from another computer so I have the simple Kobo Touch with anti-glare, e-ink touch technology which mimics the paper reading experience and minimizes eye strain even in sunlight (the U.S. equivalent is this Kindle).
-Just as Kobo has expanded their line to include e-readers with higher resolution displays, wifi and built-in backlight, so too has Kindle with the Paperwhite device.
+The last thing I want is to read from another computer screen so I have the simple Kobo Aura with anti-glare, e-ink touch technology which mimics the paper reading experience and minimizes eye strain even in sunlight (the U.S. equivalent would be the Kindle).

 Portable Hard Drive(s)